 Goodwill Calculation – Example#1

-Let us take the example of company ABC Ltd which has agreed to acquire company XYZ Ltd. The purchase consideration is $100 million in order to obtain a 95% stake in XYZ Ltd. As per an esteemed valuation company, the fair value of the non-controlling interest is $12 million.
+Let us take the example of company ABC Ltd which has agreed to acquire company XYZ Ltd. The purchase consideration is $100 million to obtain a 95% stake in XYZ Ltd. As per an esteemed valuation company, the fair value of the non-controlling interest is $12 million.
 It is also estimated that the fair value of identifiable assets and liabilities to be acquired is $200 million and $90 million, respectively.
 There are no equity interests.
 Calculate the goodwill based on the given information.

 Given,